 - Acceptable graduate test score on graduate admissions exams, including the GRE (a combined verbal and quantitative score of 1000 or above) or MAT (400 or above) taken within the last 5 years.

 - Three letters of recommendation with specific comments regarding the applicant’s academic work, professional experience and ability to successfully complete graduate study.
 These letters are typically from the applicant’s previous instructors or supervisory personnel.

-- A statement of personal goals that identifies how the Doctor of Philosophy program will contribute to those goals.
+- A statement of personal goals that identifies how the Doctor of Philosophy program will contribute to those goals (300 words).

 - Approval by the director of the Doctor of Philosophy program.